 I have an amazing recipe that my wife and I have been tweaking for the last year.
 It's not an exact science.
 If you like your chia pudding super creamy, just add more coconut milk.
 Breakfast cannot get any easier than chia seed pudding with fresh blackberries or fruit.

 Chia seeds are an amazing super food that is grown south of the border in Mexico.
 People have been eating them for thousands of years with no fanfare.
 In their most basic form, you would probably never think of eating them.

-Chia seeds are very high in omega-3 fatty acids and contain antioxidants, vitamins, minerals, and lots of fiber..
-Chia seeds can be eaten raw and can also be ground for use in baked goods such as breads, cakes and muffins.
+Very high in omega-3 fatty acids and contain antioxidants, vitamins, minerals, and lots of fiber..
+We eat them raw or add to baked good recipes like breads, cakes and muffins.

 - 6 cups of filtered water